intel/intel-inb-manageability/inbm/dispatcher-agent/README.md

   - Dynamic telemetry updates: `telemetry/update`
   - Informs diagnostic-agent remediation manager to remove a specific container: `remediation/container`
   - Informs diagnostic-agent remediation manager to remove a specific image:`remediation/image`
-  - Sends the result of a scheduled request received from UDMScheduled node update.
-This result is actually sent as a request to cloudadapter: `manageability/nodeupdate`
+  - Sends the result of a scheduled request received from UDM Scheduled node update.
+This result is sent as a request to cloudadapter: `manageability/nodeupdate/{id}`
   - dispatcher-agent state: dispatcher/state` when dead/running